Human Resource Management

 Target Management System

 The Group introduced a target management system so that employees can take the initiative in their jobs and work with managers and supervisors toward achieving their targets.
-Every six months, all employees set their own targets with advice from supervisors, and bonuses are paid based on the degree of achievement of those targets.
+Every six months, all employees meet with their supervisors and, based on their advice, set personal targets, and bonuses are paid based on the degree of achievement of those targets.
 In addition, reviews of the abilities and actions that serve as the basis for promotions and raises are also conducted regularly to maintain fairness and strengthen employee motivation.

 Evaluation of Superiors